Skip to main content

 Further testing during your pregnancy

-We will advise you to have a further blood test to confirm that you do not have an infection.
-This second blood test usually confirms that there is no infection.
-It is important that we take this repeat blood sample so that we can give you a definite result.
+It is advised that you have a further blood test to get a clear result.
+It is important that this repeat blood sample is taken so that you have a definite result.

 You will normally be asked to give the second blood sample at a later antenatal appointment.
-Your midwife may ask you some questions which will help you and the midwife decide together when would be the best time to take this second blood sample.
+Your midwife may ask you some questions which will help you both decide together when would be the best time to take this second blood sample.
 Sometimes more than one repeat blood sample is needed to give you a definite result.

-Your midwife will be able to tell you how and when you can get the results of the repeat blood test (or tests) and to answer any further questions that you may have.
+Your midwife will discuss with you how and when you can get the results of the repeat blood test (or tests) and will answer any further questions that you may have.

 It is important to discuss any concerns that you may have about the infection with your midwife.
 Your midwife will be able to help you make sure that you get the best possible care for you and your baby.

-1. The result of your blood tests for infections in pregnancy has shown a reactive (unclear) result
+1. The result of one of your blood tests for infections in pregnancy has shown a reactive (unclear) result

-2. We recommend that you have a second blood sample taken so that you can receive a definite result
+2. It is recommended that you have a second blood sample taken so that you can receive a definite result

 3. Your midwife will discuss with you the best time to have a second blood test